Ionoscopiformes: Internal relationships

-Another group rarely mentioned in the literature when mentioning ionoscopiforms is Furidae which have been referred to as 'ophiopsiforms' with short dorsal fins.
+Another group rarely mentioned in the literature when mentioning ionoscopiforms is Furidae which has been referred to as 'ophiopsiforms' with short dorsal fins.
 This included the genera Heterolepidotus, Furo, Ophiopsis, and Brachyichthys.
 Though this group is mentioned every once and awhile, Guang-Hui Xu states that the family is a synonym of 'Ophiopsidae' which is now referred to as Ophiopsiellidae as stated earlier.
 Even with this being the case, the family is still mentioned in a few papers since then such as the publication such as the 2023 publication by López-Arbarello and coauthors.

 Evolutionary history

 The earliest record of Ionoscopiformes is during the middle Triassic with these including genera like Panxianichthys and Robustichthys along with members of the family Subortichthyidae.
 Even at this point, the group ranged throughout what is now Asia, Europe, Africa, North America, and South America.
 Almost all middle Triassic members of the group would have been marine with the one exception to this being the genus Congophiopsis.
 Though a large amount of ionoscopiforms from this time have been found in China, authors push against this being to region of origin of the group due to the possibility of bias relating to the high amount of middle Triassic assemblages found in South China.
 The diversification of the group would continue into the Late Jurassic with members being much more common in Europe than in the Triassic.
 By the Early Cretaceous, members of the families lonoscopidae and Ophiopsiellidae would begin to be seen in both North and South America.
 Currently, the youngest generally agreed upon record of the group is the genus Spathiurus from the upper Cenomanian of Lebanon.
 A younger genus, Agoultichthys, has been argued to be a member of the family in the 2018 paper by Ebert though this has been questioned in more recent years.
 If it is truly a member of the group, it would mean that the earliest record of the order would be in the Turonian.